 That said, we know there’s plenty of grey areas here.
 What if the flights were running but you were afraid to return?
 What if you live alone in the UK and preferred to stay with family abroad?
 What if your UK employer advised you to stay overseas and work-from-home there?

-We don’t have the answers to these questions, but we would hope for some leniency from the Home Office.
+We don’t have the answers to these questions, but our experience has shown the Home Office is prepared to be flexible, to a degree.

 More than 540 days, or more than 900 days